netbeast/yetilog/log.md

 ## Features & Enhacenments

-* Philips Hue cloud
-* Changelog in-app to see whats new
-* Officially works with Nest
+* Ecobee is now supported by Yeti
-* New iconset
+* New light control interface

 ## Fixed Bugs

-* Fixed some notification issues
+* Fixed some routines issues
 * Improves connectivity and device reliability